 Enabling a retail brand to create an omni-channel ecommerce strategy, without alienating current brick and mortar customers.

 The client team wanted to build from their existing retail B&M strategy into a full omni-channel presence.
 Together, we hoped to develop both mid/long term strategy as well as an action plan identifying immediate steps to begin to move toward omni.
-Inspired by analogs from other industries, and up-to-the minute best practices for multi-channel and omni-channel strategies, we worked with the team to create a clear picture of step-wise plans to expand across multiple channels.
+Inspired by analogs from other industries, and up-to-the minute best practices for multi-channel and omni-channel strategies, we worked with the team via a Strategy Sprint approach to create a clear picture of step-wise plans to expand across multiple channels.

 Diving deep into social media ethnography and trend research, The Garage Group uncovered specific consumer needs that could be addressed with an expanded strategy.